realzza/xenopy/README.md

 # retrieve recordings
 q.retrieve_recordings(multiprocess=True, nproc=10, attempts=10, outdir="datasets/")
 ```
-The retrieved recordings will be localized in `datasets/`, organized by bird species names.
+The retrieved recordings will be located in `datasets/`, organized by bird species names.

 The default downloading mode is single-threaded. `multiprocess` flag controls the usage of multiple downloading processes. `nproc` is only applicable when the `multiprocess` flag is on.
 The saving directory can be specified at `outDir`.